yukuntan92/PALLAS/README.md

 ## Examples

 Use p53-MDM2 negative-feedback gene regulatory network as an example [1].
 The microarray synthetic data is generated under DNA damage condition with data length equal to forty.
+Since the p53-MDM2 network is small which just has only 4 genes, so we set iteration equal to 1000 to save time while ensuring accuracy.
+However, if the network is larger than that or you perfer more stable result, the default value 5000 will be a good selection.

 `./PAPFA.py input=example/micro_data.txt data_type=microarray damage=1 iteration=1000`